Last Updated on February 25, 2021

-After two long days of travelling across Morocco from Marrakech, we arrived on the edge of the Sahara Desert.
+After two long days of travelling across Morocco from Marrakech, we arrived on in the town of Mezouga at the edge of Erg Chebbi.
 My heart sank a little, for the first time since arriving in the country, the clouds started rolling in.
 I had envisioned riding through the desert on the back on my camel, taking photos of its shadow on the sand and suddenly this all seemed to be crashing down around me.
 I’d even read about tours that had to be cancelled due to bad weather.
 I really didn’t want this to happen to me!

 It was a good job I had a new found camel riding confidence, as we neared the camp, the Berber guide in control of the camel train behind mine, thrusted me the reigns, suddenly I was ‘walking’ a line of 8 camels, while he ran off ahead, argh!

 As much as I was wanting the riding section to be over, I was dreading it too!
 I admit, I may have let out a little scream when the camel finally sat down onto its front legs so I could slide off its back and be reunited with the solid ground!

 The wind started to pick up as the group were assigned a tent for the night.
 With child like wonder, everyone literally threw their backpacks into the doorway and headed straight for the nearest dune.
 It was tough.
 Scaling up sand is hard at the best of times, but when it’s head on into a sand storm, there was an added joy of a face full of sand that felt like hundreds of tiny little pin pricks poking your skin.
 It was hard to see and hard to breathe!
 Those that made it to the top were greeted with a sight that just made you feel so small, everywhere you looked was just a big sea of orange.